Codra-Ingenierie-Informatique/PyPlanning/README.md

 Fix the following issues:

-[ ] FIXME: Treewidget/charts: removing project lead to "" project instead of no value [ ] TODO: Performance: process only gantt objects affected by changes [ ] TODO: Performance: update only visible chart? (this is it!)
+[ ] FIXME: Sometimes, task color combox box is not shown in the tree widget (a line edit is shown instead) [ ] FIXME: Treewidget/charts: removing project lead to "" project instead of no value [ ] TODO: Performance: process only gantt objects affected by changes [ ] TODO: Performance: update only visible chart? (this is it!)